valory-xyz/open-autonomy/docs/simple_abci.md

 ## Running the Demo

-The steps below will guide you to create a Pipenv enviroment for the demo, download the price oracle agent service definition from the Service Registry and build a deployment that will run locally.
+The steps below will guide you to create a Pipenv enviroment for the demo, download the simple agent service definition from the Service Registry and build a deployment that will run locally.

 1. Open a terminal and create a workspace folder, e.g.,